santiagosayshey/DigiBrain/Content/Computer Science/Tech eChallenge/Assignment 1/Planning.md

 |Impact on Business Strategy and Future Implications|• "Job as North Star": aligns teams around job outcomes<br>• Real-world success: Cox Automotive achieved 20x user growth via job-focused roadmap<br>• Redefines market boundaries around jobs<br>• Allows adaptive strategy in changing technology landscapes (Nike, SNHU cases)<br>• End-to-end journey alignment with jobs<br>• Marketing messages resonate by highlighting job-related outcomes (Moen faucets, OnStar)<br>• Integration with emerging technologies (AI, IoT) to better serve jobs<br>• Continuous evolution and refinement of jobs as societal and technological contexts evolve<br>• Ongoing relevance as markets increasingly prioritize customer-centric innovation|
 ## Task 1.3: Initial Draft

 **Definition and Context:**
-Jobs to be Done (JTBD) is a knowledge framework that aims to understand the underlying goals that customers want to accomplish when they 'hire' a product or service.
-Instead of pigeonholing customers into misleading demographic categories like age, income, or location, JTBD examines why customers make purchases in the first place - what job do they need done?
-The framework provides a methodology for uncovering the actual circumstances that drive customer decisions, which can be understood through three key dimensions that influence their choices:
+Jobs to be Done (JTBD) is a knowledge framework that aims to understand the underlying goals customers want to accomplish when they 'hire' a product or service.
+Instead of pigeonholing customers into misleading demographic categories like age, income, or location, JTBD examines why customers make purchases—focusing on the specific "job" they need done.

+In JTBD, a "job" is precisely defined as the fundamental problem, task, or goal that a customer seeks to accomplish in a given circumstance.
+It is solution-agnostic, meaning it does not depend on any particular product or service.
+People will pursue these jobs using whatever solution is available or convenient, including products, services, or even DIY solutions.

+The JTBD framework uses a metaphor of customers "hiring" products or services to perform specific jobs.
+When a customer faces a job to be done, they "hire" a product much like hiring an employee.
+If the product effectively fulfills the job, it continues to be "hired"; if not, it gets "fired" in favor of another solution.

+The framework provides a methodology for uncovering the actual circumstances driving customer decisions, which can be understood through three key dimensions:

-1. **Functional:** The practical aspects of what customers are trying to accomplish.
-This includes the objective tasks, problems to be solved, or improvements to existing solutions.
+1. **Functional:** The practical aspects of what customers are trying to accomplish, including objective tasks, problems to solve, or improvements to existing solutions.
 2. **Emotional:** The feelings and sentiments customers want to experience or avoid.
-Products often serve to make customers feel a certain way - confident, secure, accomplished, or relieved from anxiety.
+Products often serve to make customers feel confident, secure, accomplished, or relieved from anxiety.
 3. **Social:** How customers want to be perceived by others when using the product or service.
-This includes how the product affects one's social status, reinforces group membership, expresses personal identity, and shapes how others perceive the user.
+This includes effects on social status, reinforcement of group membership, personal identity expression, and shaping how others perceive the user.

 **Brief History and Origins:**